 It can be done—it’s been proven in almost every field.
 And advantages never seen before are available today in modern information systems, access to large pools of capital, and methods of communication.

-But managing the innumerable facets of large chain retailing is a juggling act mastered by few and rarely for long.
+But managing the innumerable facets of multiple stores is a juggling act mastered by few and rarely for long.

 Chains occasionally collapse, almost as quickly as they spring up.
 Retail is in constant evolution and multiple layers of management, inflexible systems, entrenched policies and culture, high leverage, etc., make adapting even more challenging.
 New competitors, unencumbered by legacy methods and equipment, and agile smaller retailers constantly raise the bar and change the game.